zlyczarny/Laser-shooter/readme.md

 The game supports leaderboard reset and features a cooldown mechanism to prevent spamming.

-Features
+##Features

 Add players: Players can enter their names to join the game.

-Scoring: Earn points by correctly guessing another player’s name.
+Scoring: Earn points by correctly guessing another playerâ€™s name.

 Hit effect: A visual effect is displayed for players who get hit.